Kate Copstick

+Early life

+She was born in Glasgow, Scotland, and studied for a law degree at the University of Glasgow.

 Career

 As a comedy actor, Copstick appeared on children's TV shows No. 73 in the 1980s, and ChuckleVision in the 1990s.
 She played the titular role in children's series Marlene Marlowe Investigates, and performed as part of the ensemble cast of former Saturday morning BBC children's show On the Waterfront.
 Copstick executive-produced the Natural Born Racers TV series that followed the Virgin Mobile Yamaha R6 Cup.

 Copstick is a commentator on human sexuality.
 After years writing for the Erotic Review, she became its owner in 2009.